 Orestis Vravosinos

 About: I am a Postdoctoral Scholar at the Kenneth C. Griffin Department of Economics of the University of Chicago.
 I completed my PhD at the Department of Economics of New York University.
-I work in microeconomic theory (including mechanism design, game theory, industrial organization, and competition policy), behavioral economics, and experimental economics.
+I work in applied microeconomic theory (including mechanism design, game theory, industrial organization, and competition policy), behavioral economics, and experimental economics.

 Working papers

-(2025).
+(2026).
 Multidimensional screening of strategic candidates.
 Extended abstract in EC'25.

-PDF Cite DOI
+PDF Cite EC'25 Version

 (2025).
 Regret, blame, and division of responsibility in games.
 R&R at Journal of Economic Theory.

-PDF Cite DOI
+PDF Cite SSRN

 Publications